 This Operations Manual has been prepared to assure that administration of the program is carried out in a uniform manner.
 It is an amplification of the Certification Agreement signed by licensees and AHRI.
 General information, procedural details, and copies of forms are included in this Operations Manual.
 Provisions of the Operations Manual may be amended as provided in the Certification Agreements

-This certification program complies with requirements of the ISO/IEC Standard 17065:2012, General Requirements for Bodies Operating Product Certification Systems.
+This certification program complies with requirements of the ISO/IEC Standard 17065:2012, Conformity assessment - Requirements for bodies certifying products, processes and services.